Skip to main content

 --version 2.10.0 -f sumologic_values_eks.yaml

-A collector will be created in your Sumo Logic org with cluster name, provided in above command.
-You can verify it by going to the collection page.
+A collector will be created in your Sumo Logic org with the cluster name provided in the above command.
+You can verify it by referring to the collection page.

 Follow these steps to collect metrics from a Kubernetes environment:

-1. Preparing custom image for running Kafka with Jolokia agent
+1. Preparing a custom image for running Kafka with Jolokia agent

-Strimzi operator does not support jolokia agent out of the box so we need to update the kafka image.
-To Build kafka pod image follow below instructions:
+Strimzi operator does not support Jolokia agent out of the box, so we need to update the Kafka image.
+To build the Kafka pod image, follow the instructions below:

 1. Download the Dockerfile.

-3. Download the latest version of the Jolokia JVM-Agent from Jolokia, rename the file to jolokia.jar and place it in the same folder as dockerfile.
+3. Download the latest version of the Jolokia JVM-Agent from Jolokia, rename the file to jolokia.jar, and place it in the same folder as the dockerfile.

-4. Build the docker images using below commands.
+4. Build the Docker images using the following commands.

 docker build --platform <platform> -t "${MAIN_DOCKER_TAG}:${KAFKA_APP_TAG}" .